 It happens to me all the time: we are about to take a photo with a friend of mine when she or he claims that they are not photogenic and hate taking photos.
-For a person who literally takes photos all day long for a living, it’s hard to relate to that kind of statements.
-When I don’t feel like taking photos, I just put myself out there anyway and hope for an okay result.
-And if the photo didn’t come out, I just start the entire process over again.
-There are a few techniques though that I use to look more or less presentable in photos when I’m not feeling like being photographed.
-Since the photo-heavy holiday season is around the corner, I decided to share with you some of the tricks that I personally use to look better in pictures.
+Today, I decided to share my tips and tricks on how to look better in pictures so you are not camera-shy anymore.
+These are the techniques that I personally use to look more or less presentable in photos when I’m not feeling like being photographed.

 It’s All About the Details